 I specialize in teaching beginners and intermediate level players (99% of guitar students) and for those groups there is no need to teach a particular style.
 In fact, doing so would be counterproductive.
 The most valuable thing a beginning student of the guitar can have is a good foundation in musicianship.
 What does this mean?
 A good ear for pitch, a good sense of tempo and rhythm, good technique, good practice habits, the ability to interact with other musicians, and of course, the ability to sing.
 Parents of beginning students should beware of enlisting their children with instructors who teach a style (rock, for example).
 Only those students who have a good grasp of the fundamentals should consider narrowing their focus to a particular style.

-My preferred style of playing the guitar is called fingerstyle and I create many of my own arrangements based on songs made famous by groups such as The Beatles.
-Samples of what I play can be heard on the MEET JOHN page.
+My preferred style of playing the guitar is called fingerstyle and involves the use of fingers to pluck notes rather than a pick.
+I create many of my own arrangements based on songs made famous by groups such as The Beatles.
+I also study jazz and classical music.
+Samples of what I play can be heard on the AUDIO page.